codefresh-io/docs.codefresh.io/_docs/deployments/promotions/promotion-policy.md

 Versatile Promotion Actions
 Whether your promotion actions are Git-based or utilize custom repositories and mechanisms for compiling application repositories, Codefresh accommodates diverse workflows and deployment strategies with ease.

+-->

 ##### How do you define validation for promotion-readiness?

-You define the validation process for the target environment through Promotion Policies.
-A Promotion Policy is a Kubernetes CRD created per Product and Environment, or any combinations of Products and Environments.
+You define the validation process through Promotion Policies.
+A Promotion Policy is a Kubernetes CRD created per Product and Environment, or any combination of Products and Environments.

 Every Promotion Policy includes these settings: